CooperStansbury/cell_cycle/pipelines/velocyto_pipeline/README.md

 snakemake --use-conda --cores 32
 ```

 Alternatively, submit `slurm_submit.sh` on a cluster scheduler.
+The workflow expects aligned BAM files and a reference genome; outputs are written under `results/` with separate matrices for spliced and unspliced reads.